Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Summary and Future Work

 \section{Summary and Future Work}

 We have considered a little-studied problem for point patterns namely the setting where we have a point pattern of origins over $D \subset \mathbb{R}^2$ (in our case, locations of car thefts) and an associated partial point pattern of destinations, again over $D \subset \mathbb{R}^2$ (in our case locations of car recoveries).
-A marginal approach is proposed for modeling the theft locations using NHPP's and LGCPs along with a conditional regression specification for predicting recovery locations given theft locations.
-Also, a joint modeling approach is proposed where we view the point pattern as a version of an origin-destination pair and specify a model over a subset of $\mathbb{R}^2 \times \mathbb{R}^2$.
+We have considered three issues.
+The first seeks to learn about the point pattern of theft locations using an NHPP and a LGCP model.
+The second question looks at prediction of the recovery location given the theft location, adopting a geostatistical conditional regression specification.
+The third question investigates the dependence between the theft location point pattern and the recovery location point pattern.
+The point patterns are viewed as providing origin-destination pairs of points and a joint intensity model is supplied over a subset of $\mathbb{R}^2 \times \mathbb{R}^2$.

-A potential follow-on analysis here would return to Section 4 and the partially marked point pattern specification.
-When an associated recovery location is available under this model, it becomes the mark for that location.
-On the other hand, all of the theft locations without a recovery location have a missing mark.
-We would then be modeling marks given locations rather than locations given marks.
-This conditioning direction opens up the possibility of preferential sampling \citep[][]{Diggleetal(10)}.
+A potential follow-on analysis here would return to Section 4 and the partially observed recoveries.
+When an associated recovery location is available under this model, we can mark the location with a `1'.
+On the other hand, all of the theft locations without a recovery location receive a mark of `0'.
+This opens up the possibility of preferential sampling \citep[][]{Diggleetal(10)}.
 The question of whether the theft location influences the probability of recovery can be examined.

-It is worth emphasizing that our approaches here can be applied to other origin-destination problems where the origins and destinations are provided at point level, as geo-coded locations.
-We have noted that working at the highest spatial resolution provides a more clear picture of the origin surface, the destination surface, and the dependence between the surfaces than working at areal unit scales.
-In this regard, with larger datasets, the dependence might be also included between the $z_{R}(\bm{s}_{R})$ process and the $z_{T}(\bm{s}_{T})$ process through say coregionalization \citep[][]{BanerjeeCarlinGelfand(14)}.
-This would further illuminate the dependence structure between the two surfaces.
+It is worth emphasizing that our approaches here can be applied to other origin-destination problems where the origins and destinations are provided at point level, i.e., as geo-coded locations.
+We have noted that working at the highest spatial resolution provides a more clear picture than working at areal unit scales with regard to the origin surface, the destination surface, and the dependence between the surfaces.
+Furthermore, with larger datasets, the dependence might be also included between the $z_{R}(\bm{s}_{R})$ process and the $z_{T}(\bm{s}_{T})$ process through say coregionalization \citep[][]{BanerjeeCarlinGelfand(14)}.
+This would add illumination to the dependence structure between the two surfaces.